trustgraph-ai/trustgraph/docs/tech-specs/collection-management.md

 ## Migration Plan

+This implementation requires both metadata and storage migrations:

+### Collection Metadata Migration
-Existing collections will need to be registered in the new metadata system.
-A migration process will identify and catalog implicit collections.
+Existing collections will need to be registered in the new Cassandra collections metadata table.
+A migration process will:
+- Scan existing keyspaces and tables to identify collections
+- Create metadata records with default values (name=collection_id, empty description/tags)
+- Preserve creation timestamps where possible

+### Cassandra Triple Store Migration
+The Cassandra storage refactor requires data migration from table-per-collection to unified table:
+- **Pre-migration**: Identify all user keyspaces and collection tables
+- **Data Transfer**: Copy triples from individual collection tables to unified "triples" table with collection_id
+- **Schema Validation**: Ensure new primary key structure maintains query performance
+- **Cleanup**: Remove old collection tables after successful migration
+- **Rollback Plan**: Maintain ability to restore table-per-collection structure if needed

+Migration will be performed during a maintenance window to ensure data consistency.

 ## Timeline